thwerks/NodeJS-Home-Assistant-Framework/README.md

 # How to use this framework:

-* Please consult the ha.ja file for instruction and submit an Issue if you have a question so others can benefit from the discussion
+* Please consult the ha.js file for instruction and submit an Issue if you have a question so others can benefit from the discussion